bodo-ai/Bodo/README.rst

 A compiler-based framework for big data in Python
 #################################################

-High Performance Analytics Toolkit (Bodo) scales analytics/ML codes in Python to bare-metal cluster/cloud performance automatically.
+Bodo scales analytics/ML codes in Python to bare-metal cluster/cloud performance automatically.
 It compiles a subset of Python (Pandas/Numpy) to efficient parallel binaries with MPI, requiring only minimal code changes.